 A Tactical Urbanism Project

 PEACH wants to know how we can plan better communities for equity-seeking groups.
-Currently, our team is performing research for accessibility for persons with disabilities through A Tactical Urbanism project.

 A Tactical Urbanism Approach to Assessing the Value of Accessible Public Spaces